-The District's net position decreased during the most recent fiscal year.
-The majority of the decrease represents the extent to which the cost of operations, depreciation expense, net pension expense and net OPEB expense exceeded ongoing program revenues.
+The District's net position increased during the most recent fiscal year.
+The majority of the increase represents the extent to which ongoing general and program revenues exceeded the cost of operations, depreciation expense, net pension expense and net OPEB expense.